 The District has a variety of agreements with private parties relating to the installation, improvement or modification of wastewater facilities and collection systems within its service area.
-The financing of such construction contracts is being provided primarily from the District's replacement reserve.
+The financing of such capital acquisitions and construction contracts is being provided primarily from the District's replacement reserve.